 The same steps can be followed to do task 4, except now, you do not have to use the information in the four texts of the previous tasks.

-I hope all this post containing advice for the Trinity exams have been useful for you.
+I hope all these posts containing advice for the Trinity exams have been useful for you.